THIS GUIDE WAS UPDATED 2nd July 2018

 I can recommend HWMonitor for pretty much everything, again the Freeware version is great.

-Other Programs & Settings (BETA) – If using Shadow IGNORE this step.
+Other Programs & Settings (EXPERIMENTAL) – If using Shadow IGNORE this step.

 So these are programs, tweaks and tools that I am trying out and may be AMAZING, Useless OR Damaging, I don’t know I don’t know enough about them.